 Project management is a discipline that has been standardized and reinvented often throughout its history.
 Starting with Ford’s and Gantt’s theories and moving into a modern age of LEAN, Agile, and Scrum.
 A good project manager should be able to explain these concepts by heart.
 Even if they are not working with that particular methodology, good PMs should be able to show capability in running project management tasks such as:

-- Sprint Retrospective – A form of a meeting where the whole team gets to reflect on what went well, what could be improved and what will they commit to in the next sprint.
+Sprint Retrospective – A form of a meeting where the whole team gets to reflect on project goals and what went well, what could be improved and what will they commit to in the next sprint.

 Project managers you hire should also be confident with using and explaining their preference of tools and be able to apply their knowledge to use these tools to affect change in their projects.
 These are some of the most popular tools PMs should be aware of:

-- Basecamp – A popular choice for smaller teams and startups, has specific functionality that works well for small and medium businesses.
+Basecamp – A popular choice for smaller teams and startups, has specific functionality that works well for small businesses and medium businesses.

 Even though qualifications alone will not ensure that a PM is a right fit for your project, they are good indications of experience and professional level that the PM might have.
 Many of these require a college degree as a prerequisite and can require lengthy studying to obtain them.